Zolo Blog

 Cost of Living for Bachelors in Bangalore

 Bachelor life in Bangalore entails a range of financial considerations, including rent, transportation, and personal indulgences.
-Which would come to around, ₹7,000 to ₹13,000 for rent, with additional costs for entertainment, groceries, transport, and utilities, totalling around ₹15,700 to ₹27,500.
+Which would come to around ₹7,000 to ₹13,000 for rent, with additional costs for entertainment, groceries, transport, and utilities, totalling around ₹15,700 to ₹27,500.
 Here’s a detailed breakdown of the anticipated monthly outlays for bachelors in Bangalore.
 With these insights, bachelors can anticipate a monthly living expenditure in Bangalore, encompassing these fundamental aspects:

 Expense CategoryAverage Monthly Expenditure (Rs)Additional Information